Treating Dental Implant Complications in Washington

 Serious issues and other major health risks with dental implants are rare.
 However, when they do occur, they can often be treated.

-- Nerve damage causing pain, numbness, or tingling
+- Nerve Damage: Resulting in pain, numbness, or tingling.

-- Sinus issues for implants in the upper jaw
+- Sinus Issues: Occurring if implants placed in the upper jaw protrude into the sinus cavities.

 How to Minimize Dental Implant Complications